VikasVMani/pli/pli.md

             3 city CHAR(30),
             3 zipcode FIXED BINARY(10);

-instruction:  Declare a procedure to find the maximum of an array
+instruction:  Declare a procedure to find the maximum of an array in PL/1.

 input: